Santa and the Ice Cream Bunny

 ) try to help him out with a variety of farm animals (and a guy dressed in a gorilla suit!), but to no avail.
 Just when all hope is given up, Santa is reminded of the story of "Thumbelina

-", where the film sidetracks us to said plot.
+", upon which the film sidetracks the Santa Claus story to focus on Thumbelina.
 The eponymous Ice Cream Bunny doesn't show up to help Santa until the very end, where the two drive off in his old fire truck.

 The "Thumbelina" segment was shot at the long-defunct Pirates World theme park in Florida in 1970, and stars Shay Garner as the title character.
 It is a re-telling of said story done in the style of a museum exhibit, complete with models of the sets.
 So, that makes the theme park itself a Framing Device, too!